newrelic/rusty-hog/README.md

 }
 ```

-Be aware that in these are strings, not regex expressions, and the keys for this allowlist have to a key in the regex json.
+Be aware that the values in this JSON object are strings, not regular expressions.

+The keys for this allowlist have to be a key in the Regex JSON.

 Keys are case-sensitive.

-# Project information
 ## Open source license
 This project is distributed under the [Apache 2 license](LICENSE).

 ## Support
 New Relic has open-sourced this project.
 This project is provided AS-IS WITHOUT WARRANTY OR SUPPORT, although you can report issues and contribute to the project here on GitHub.

 _Please do not report issues with this software to New Relic Global Technical Support._

 ## Community
 New Relic hosts and moderates an online forum where customers can interact with New Relic employees as well as other customers to get help and share best practices.
 Like all official New Relic open source projects, there's a related Community topic in the New Relic Explorer's Hub.
 You can find this project's topic/threads here:

 https://discuss.newrelic.com/t/rusty-hog-multi-platform-secret-key-scanner/90117

 ## Issues / enhancement requests
 Submit issues and enhancement requests in the [Issues tab of this repository](../../issues).
 Please search for and review the existing open issues before submitting a new issue.

 ## Contributing
 Contributions are welcome (and if you submit a enhancement request, expect to be invited to contribute it yourself).
 Please review our [Contributors Guide](CONTRIBUTING.md).

 Keep in mind that when you submit your pull request, you'll need to sign the CLA via the click-through using CLA-Assistant.
 If you'd like to execute our corporate CLA, or if you have any questions, please drop us an email at opensource@newrelic.com.

 ## Feature Roadmap
 - 1.1: Enterprise features
     - [ ] Support config files (instead of command line args)
     - [ ] Support environment variables instead of CLI args
     - [ ] Multi-threading
     - [ ] Better context detection and false positive filtering (GitHound, machine learning)
     - [ ] Use Rusoto instead of s3-rust
-    - [x] Add JIRA scanner
-    - [x] Add file-system & archive scanner
     - [ ] Use Rust features to reduce compilation dependencies?

 - 1.2: Integration with larger scripts and UIs